-Interestingly, so far Complexity Theory has been more successful in coping with goals of the latter ("relative") type.
-In fact, the failure to resolve questions of the "absolute" type, led to the flourishing of methods for coping with questions of the "relative" type.
-Musing for a moment, let us say that, in general, the difficulty of obtaining absolute answers may naturally lead to seeking conditional answers, which may in turn reveal interesting relations between phenomena.
+Interestingly, so far complexity theory has been more successful in coping with goals of the latter ("relative") type.
+In fact, the failure to resolve questions of the "absolute" type led to the flourishing of methods for coping with questions of the "relative" type.
+Let us say that, in general, the difficulty of obtaining absolute answers may naturally lead to seeking conditional answers, which may in turn reveal interesting relations between phenomena.
 Furthermore, the lack of absolute understanding of individual phenomena seems to facilitate the development of methods for relating different phenomena.
-Anyhow, this is what happened in Complexity Theory.
+Anyhow, this is what happened in complexity theory.

-Putting aside for a moment the frustration caused by the failure of obtaining absolute answers, we must admit that there is something fascinating in the success to relate different phenomena: in some sense, relations between phenomena are more revealing than absolute statements about individual phenomena.
+Putting aside for a moment the frustration caused by the failure of obtaining absolute answers, there is something fascinating in the success to relate different phenomena: In some sense, relations between phenomena are more revealing than absolute statements about individual phenomena.
 Indeed, the first example that comes to mind is the theory of NP-completeness.
 Let us consider this theory, for a moment, from the perspective of these two types of goals.

-P, NP, and NP-completeness
+P, NP, AND NP-COMPLETENESS

 Complexity theory has failed to determine the intrinsic complexity of tasks such as finding a satisfying assignment to a given (satisfiable) propositional formula or finding a 3-coloring of a given (3-colorable) graph.
 But it has succeeded in establishing that these two seemingly different computational tasks are in some sense the same (or, more precisely, are computationally equivalent).
-We find this success amazing and exciting, and hope that the reader shares these feelings.
-The same feeling of wonder and excitement is generated by many of the other discoveries of Complexity theory.
-Indeed, the reader is invited to join a fast tour of some of the other questions and answers that make up the field of Complexity theory.
+This success is amazing and exciting; hopefully the reader shares these feelings.
+The same feeling of wonder and excitement is generated by many of the other discoveries of complexity theory.
+Indeed, the reader is invited to join a fast tour of some of Complexity theory is concerned with the study of the intrinsic complexity of computational tasks means that its "final" goal is the determination of the complexity of any well-defined task.

+the other questions and answers that make up the field of complexity theory.

-We will indeed start with the P versus NP Question.
-Our daily experience is that it is harder to solve a problem than it is to check the correctness of a solution (e.g., think of either a puzzle or a research problem).
+We will start with the P versus NP question.
+Our daily experience is that it is harder to solve a problem than it is to check the correctness of a solution (e.g., think of either a puzzle or a homework assignment).
 Is this experience merely a coincidence or does it represent a fundamental fact of life (i.e., a property of the world)?
 Could you imagine a world in which solving any problem is not significantly harder than checking a solution to it?
 Would the term "solving a problem" not lose its meaning in such a hypothetical (and impossible in our opinion) world?
 The denial of the plausibility of such a hypothetical world (in which "solving" is not harder than "checking") is what "P different from NP" actually means, where P represents tasks that are efficiently solvable and NP represents tasks for which solutions can be efficiently checked.